ldgabbay/jwplayer/fl5/doc/publishers/options.rst

 .. describe:: playerready ( undefined )

-   By default, the player calls a :ref:`playerReady() <javascriptapi>` javascript function when it is initialized.
+   By default, the player calls a :ref:`playerReady() <javascriptapi>` JavaScript function when it is initialized.
 This option is used to let the player call a different function after it's initialized (e.g. *registerPlayer()*).

 .. describe:: plugins ( undefined )